UMAprotocol/docs/docs/getting-started/overview.md

 UMA builds open-source infrastructure for “priceless” financial contracts on Ethereum.
 Specifically, this is two things:

-- [Data Verification Mechanism](getting-started/oracle) (DVM), a decentralized oracle service
+- [Priceless financial contract designs](getting-started/synthetic-tokens.md), which can be used to create synthetic tokens
-- [Priceless financial contract designs](getting-started/synthetic-tokens), which can be used to create synthetic tokens
+- [Data Verification Mechanism](getting-started/oracle.md) (DVM), a decentralized oracle service

 Together, these two technologies enable the creation of fast, efficient, and secure synthetic derivatives on the Ethereum blockchain.